 Not all complaints, however, reflect actual deficiencies or problems with a company's product or service.
-52 Big companies especially are targets for opportunistic customers who attempt to capitalize on even minor transgressions or generous compensation policies.
+Big companies especially are targets for opportunistic customers who attempt to capitalize on even minor transgressions or generous compensation policies.
 Some firms fight back and even take an aggressive stance if they feel a criticism or complaint is unjustified.
 Others seek ways to find a silver lining in customer complaints and use them to improve the company's image and performance.

 When Taco Bell began to attract negative buzz online, after rumors and a consumer lawsuit alleged that its taco mixture consisted of more filler than meat, it leaped into action with full-page newspaper ads headlined, "Thank you for suing us."
 In these ads, as well as in Facebook postings and a YouTube video, the company pointed out that its taco mixture was 88 percent beef, with ingredients such as water, oats, spices, and cocoa powder added only for flavor, texture, and moisture.
-To help spread the word, Taco Bell marketers bought the key words "taco," "bell," and "lawsuit" so that the company's official responses appeared as the first link on Google and the other search engines.53 is likely to be balancing customer satisfaction with the company's strategic and monetary goals, so that the company can create value for both its customers and its stakeholders.
+To help spread the word, Taco Bell marketers bought the key words "taco," "bell," and "lawsuit" so that the company's official responses appeared as the first link on Google and the other search engines.